chesslab/chess-server/docs/stockfish_eval.md

 # /stockfish_eval

-Evaluates a chess position using the Stockfish engine
+Evaluates a chess position using the Stockfish engine.

 | Name | Description | Required |
 | ---- | ----------- | -------- |